Hands-On Data Science with R

 The data used across the chapters is available for download as data.zip.

-Enjoy!Part 1: Getting Started as a Data Scientist
+Enjoy!Part 1: Data Science

 - A Template for Preparing Data: *Chapter - *R